Frequently Asked Questions

 WHY DOESN’T THE MAGIC LINK HANDWRITING PROGRAMME TEACH THE SHORT WORDS IN ALPHABETICAL ORDER?

-The programme has been designed to teach people to write neatly as quickly as possible.
-To do this the initial focus is on ‘getting ready to write’.
-Then there are exercises explaining letter heights.
-This is the precursor to writing which people need to practise before they are able to write words and sentences.
+The programme does not progress in alphabetical order because exercises teach letter heights, letter formation and spacing and then progresses to words and sentences.
 As the programme continues the words are taught in their vowel groups.
-This is why the programme does not progress in alphabetical order.
-The Magic Link handwriting programme is all about learning the skills, strategies and foundations that are important to learning to write.
-Very early on in the programme the student will learn the essential skills to good handwriting, as well as undoing the bad habits, which may have been learnt along the way.
+The Magic Link handwriting programme is all about learning the skills, strategies and foundations in a simple and logical way.
+Pupils learn the essential skills to good handwriting as well as undoing all the bad habits which may have been learnt along the way.

 IF MY CHILD’S TEACHER USES EXTREMELY WIDE-LINED PAPER OR PLAIN PAPER WHAT SHOULD I DO?

 It is very important to be consistent and use standard, wide-ruled, 8mm paper, which has a margin.
 This will reinforce letter heights in a format that replicates many exercise books and wide-ruled file paper.
 Varying the size of the paper confuses children and often results in bad handwriting.
 Because of this, I would recommend, with your teachers permission, to substitute and glue the correct lined paper in your child’s book.

 CAN THE MAGIC LINK HANDWRITING PROGRAMME BE TAUGHT IN THE CLASSROOM?